ettoreciarcia/personal-website-hugo/content/posts/12-time-machine-e2.md

 ___

-## Day 2: Trying to understand What a web server ss
+## Day 2: Trying to understand what a web server is

 It's been a week since you edited that .html file.
 You bought a magazine at a store near your house, which explains how to make your website accessible to your friends from anywhere in the world.